- ๐จ 2026.8: Comfort Braking โ Rolling Out NOW

 Tesla has begun rolling out software version 2026.2.6 โ and its closely following point release 2026.2.6.1 โ to vehicles worldwide, including Europe.
 This is a meaningful update: it marks the official European debut of Grok AI, xAI's conversational assistant, now integrated directly into the vehicle's voice interface with the ability to set and edit navigation destinations.
 Alongside Grok, the update introduces Child Left-Alone Detection, expanded Supercharger maps, and several refinements to everyday driving workflows.

 Here's a full breakdown of what's new, what's changed, and what European Tesla owners need to know.
+If you want a deeper look at Grok independent of this update, see our complete Grok AI in European Teslas guide.

 What's in Tesla Update 2026.2.6?